No. 4 Clemson beats Va. Tech, sets up Notre Dame rematch

 UP NEXT

-Clemson: Vs. Notre Dame in the ACC championship came on Dec.
+Clemson: Vs. Notre Dame in the ACC championship game on Dec.
 19 in Charlotte, North Carolina.

 Virginia Tech: Hosts Virginia next Saturday in the regular-season finale.